Join us in July for Kids U! where children and teens can play, build, and ride as part of DelVal's summer programming, right here on our campus!

-Each camp is designed for the specific age range listed and a description of the activities at each camp are listed below.
+Each camp is designed for the specific age range listed and a description of the activities at each camp and biographies for head instructors are listed below.
 The tuition* and material fees vary by camp.

 |Week 1: July 6-July 10||Week 2: July 13-July 17||Week 3: July 20-July 24||Week 4: July 27-July 31|

 |Sports Smash (SS01), 7-9, $239/$20||Sports Smash (SS03), 7-9, $239/$20||Sports Smash (SS05), 7-9, $239/$20||Sports Smash (SS07), 7-9, $239/$20|

 |Sports Smash (SS02), 10-13, $239/$20||Sports Smash (SS04), 10-13, $239/$20||Sports Smash (SS06), 10-13, $239/$20||Sports Smash (SS08), 10-13, $239/$20|

 |Lego WeDo Construction (LW01), 7-9, $239/$20||Lego WeDo Construction (LW02), 7-9, $239/$20|

 |Horse Riding: Level 1 (HR01), 12+, $299/$30||Horse Riding: Level 2 (HR02), 12+, $299/$30||Horse Riding: Level 3 (HR03), 12+, $299/$30|

 |CEO Kids (CK01), 10-13, $239/$20|